denialromeo/danielmoore.us/about.md

     <p>U.S. media propaganda is so effective that I regularly find myself sneered at by poor white people.
 "I can't afford rent and food, but I have white skin, so I win!"
 Living here is pretty surreal.</p>
     <p>I'm quite happy with the overall trajectory of U.S. politics.
 There's nowhere else I'd rather be.</p>
     <p>I don't have a very high opinion of the average person.
 Democratic systems which put him in charge probably won't last very long.</p>
+    <p>America's a funny place.
+You can make all the money you want here, but the society is toxic and the people often terrifying.
+It's unsustainable.
+I'm optimizing for a speedy retirement abroad.</p>
 {%endcomment%}
     <p>Historical statements I believe &ndash;</p>
     <ul>